Skip to Main Content

 Buy now, pay later loans

-Buy now, pay later loans allow consumers to make a purchase without paying the total purchase price upfront.
+Buy now, pay later loans allow you to make a purchase without paying the total purchase price upfront.
 Instead, the balance is divided and payable in equal installments, typically due in full within six weeks of the purchase date.

-These loans are typically extended through mobile apps, like Afterpay, Klarna and Affirm.
+These loans are often offered through mobile apps, like Afterpay, Klarna and Affirm.
 Most lenders will review your bank activity and may conduct a soft credit check, which won’t impact your credit score.
-This means you could get approved for a buy now, pay later loan with less-than-perfect credit if you have the income to support the payments.

-Lightbulb
+Lightbulb Icon

 Who it's best for: